Strakonice: Economy

-Strakonice is known for fez hat manufacture that dates back to the 19th century, and it has established itself as a small arms and motorbike manufacturing hub.
+Strakonice is known for fez manufacture that dates back to the 19th century, and it has established itself as a small arms and motorbike manufacturing hub.
 Along with České Budějovice, Tábor, and Písek, Strakonice is considered one of the main industrial centres of South Bohemia.

-Strakonice is also known for its brewery called "Dudák – Burghers' Brewery Strakonice", located near the castle.
+Strakonice is also known for its brewery called Dudák – Měšťanský pivovar Strakonice (lit. 'burghers' brewery Strakonice'), located near the castle.
 It produces beer under the Strakonický Dudák brand.
-The brewery is owned by the municipality, the last one of its kind in the Czech Republic.
+The brewery is owned by the municipality, making it the last one of its kind in the Czech Republic.
 The beer brewing tradition in Strakonice dates back to 1367 and Burghers' Brewery was founded in 1649.